njheb/picobian/README.md

 Looks like linux drivers for the i2c fabric exist in separate master and slave versions.
-So they should provide a guide to getting a proper interrupt driven model going for i2c0 and i2c1 search internet for .../linux/drivers/i2c/busses/i2c/i2c-designware-master.c .../linux/drivers/i2c/busses/i2c/i2c-designware-slave.c
+So they should provide a guide to getting a proper interrupt driven model going for i2c0 and i2c1

+search internet for:

+`.../linux/drivers/i2c/busses/i2c/i2c-designware-master.c`

+`.../linux/drivers/i2c/busses/i2c/i2c-designware-slave.c`

-Fixup adc driver to use interrupts too
+Fixup adc driver to use interrupts to.

 After that spi driver is required.

-May also investigate Serial CDC using tinyusb as the mutex and semaphore primatives appear to be available, have not investigated at all yet.
+May also investigate Serial CDC using tinyusb however the mutex and semaphore primatives will need to be added, have not investigated adding to RP2040.